tbm/homepage/content/debian/kirkwood/openrd/install.md

 "http://ftp.debian.org/debian/dists/stable/main/installer-armel/current/images/kirkwood/netboot/marvell/openrd/uImage">uImage</a>
 and <a href = "http://ftp.debian.org/debian/dists/stable/main/installer-armel/current/images/kirkwood/netboot/marvell/openrd/uInitrd">uInitrd</a>
-and store them either on a USB stick or an TFTP server.
+and store them either on a USB stick or a TFTP server.

 Now connect a mini-USB connector to `System Debug` in order to access the serial console.
 If you're running a modern Linux kernel (2.6.30.5 or